 Healthcare Compliance Pros can help fulfill your SRA requirements!

 Our Security Risk Analysis (SRA) tool is designed to identify areas of risk that need to be addressed and corrected within your organization.
-It helps you discover which policies and procedures are effective, need revision, or are missing altogether.
+It helps you discover which policies and procedures are effective, needs revision, or are missing altogether.
 Our SRA tool does the following and more:

 - Divides up the SRA into sections for each area you need to evaluate.